• Skip to primary navigation

 1. Studies designed to evaluate the safety, effectiveness, or usefulness of an intervention:

-• research on therapies (e.g., drugs, exercise, surgical interventions, or medical devices)
+• research on therapies (g., drugs, surgical interventions, or medical devices)

 2. Research on normal human functioning and development:

-• studies of the human body while exercising, fasting, feeding, sleeping, or learning
+• studies of the human body while exercising, fasting, eating, sleeping, or learning

 • responding to such things as stress or sensory stimulation